 - Larger working area than most of the current AM technology equipment

-- In some sheet lamination techniques, material state does not change during or after the process
+- In some sheet lamination techniques, the material state does not change during or after the process

 Disadvantages of sheet lamination

-- Finishes can vary depending on paper or plastic material but may require post processing to achieve desired effect
+- Finishes can vary depending on paper or plastic material but may require post-processing to achieve the desired effect.

 - Limited material options available

-- Hollow parts (internal voids and cavities) are difficult to produce in some types of sheet lamination processes, such as “bond then form”
+- Hollow parts (internal voids and cavities) are difficult to produce in some sheet lamination processes, such as “bond then form.”

 - Bonding strength will depend on the laminating technique used, and, in some cases, adhesive bonds are not good enough for long-term use of the product strength and integrity.

 - Material waste can also be high if the part being made is smaller than the build area or the sheet size.